 Australian Retirement Trust should be notified as soon as reasonably possible after an event that is likely to give rise to a disability or Terminal Illness claim.
-Depending on the type of illness or injury there is a 3-month waiting period before a Total & Permanent Disability claim becomes assessable.
+Depending on the type of illness or injury, there may be a 3-month waiting period before a Total & Permanent Disability claim becomes assessable.